ayokanme/Playlist-Cr8/README.md

 Future development will focus on:
 - Streamlining authentication by using the [Spotify Passport](https://www.passportjs.org/packages/passport-spotify/) strategy
 - Publishing to a website (the domain is secured!)
-- Implementing a track sorting algorithm
+- Implementing a track sorting algorithm (using track features)